goreleaser/godownloader/README.md

 Where `exe` is the final binary name, and `tpl` is the same type of name template that Goreleaser uses.

 An example repo is at [mvdan/sh](https://github.com/mvdan/sh/releases).
-Note how repo `sh` is different than binary `shfmt`.
+Note how the repo `sh` is different than the binary `shfmt`.

 ### Equinox.io

 [Equinox.io](https://equinox.io) is a really interesting platform.
 Take a look.

-There is no API, so godownloader scripts screen scrapes to figure out the latest release.
+There is no API, so godownloader screen scrapes to figure out the latest release.
 Likewise, checksums are not verified.

 ```bash
 ./goreleaser -source equinoxio -repo [owner/repo]
 ```

-While Equinox.io supports the concepts of channels, it is hardwired to `stable` for now.
+While Equinox.io supports the concept of different release channels, it only `stable` is supported by godownloader.

-An example is [tdewolff/minify](https://github.com/tdewolff/minify) on [dl.equinox.io](https://dl.equinox.io/tdewolff/minify/stable).

 ## Yes, it's true.